U.S. Route 64 in Tennessee: Later history

 The Ocoee Scenic Byway was the first National Forest Scenic Byway in the nation, designated on July 22, 1988 by the United States Forest Service (USFS).
-TDOT plans to remove the designation of US 64 from the Ocoee Scenic Byway, and build a new four lane route, due to the high volumes of commercial traffic passing through the area.
+In accordance with the original ADHS plans, TDOT has proposed to remove the designation of US 64 from the Ocoee Scenic Byway, and build a new four lane route, due to the high volumes of commercial traffic passing through the area.
 Multiple methods have been proposed, including a route on the south side over the river and existing route, a route over nearby Little Frog Mountain, and a tunnel.
+This proposal has faced significant controversy for many decades, due to the potential costs and environmental impacts.

-In 1986, TDOT began preparations to widen the entire segment of US 64 between Memphis and Pelham to four lanes, a distance of about 266 mi, or about 70% of the length of the route in Tennessee.
-The final project, in Hardin County, was completed in the fall of 2017.
+In 1980, TDOT identified the need for a four-lane corridor across southern Tennessee in a study.
+The Better Roads Program, passed by the Tennessee General Assembly, including funding for engineering and initial construction to widen the entire segment of US 64 between Memphis and Pelham to four lanes, a distance of about 266 mi, or about 70% of the length of the route in Tennessee.
+This program was proposed by Governor Lamar Alexander, who wanted to improve connectivity between smaller towns in Tennessee and support the state's emerging automotive industry.
+The final project, 5 mi in Hardin County, began in December 22, 2014, and was completed in the fall of 2017.

 In November 2009, a massive rock slide closed the Ocoee Scenic Byway for several months.
 This was reportedly the largest rockslide in the area's history.